Syriac Christianity: Churches of Syriac traditions

 East Syriac Christians were involved in the mission to India, and many of the present Churches in India are in communion with either East or West Syriac Churches.
 These Indian Christians are known as Saint Thomas Christians.

 In modern times, even apart from the Eastern Protestant denominations like Mar Thoma Syrian Church of Malabar and St. Thomas Evangelical Church of India, which originated from Churches of the West Syriac Rite, various Evangelical denominations continue to send representatives among Syriac Christians.
 As a result, several Evangelical groups have been established, particularly the Assyrian Pentecostal Church (mostly in America, Iran, and Iraq) from East Syriac Christians, and the Aramean Free Church (mostly in Germany, Sweden, America and Syria) from West Syriac Christians.
-Because of their new (Protestant) theology these are sometimes not classified as traditional Churches of Syriac Christianity.
+Because of their new (Protestant) theology these are oftentimes not classified as traditional churches of Syriac Christianity.